-Pitbulls Are Responsible for 63% of Ocular Injuries (NCBI)
+Pitbulls Are Responsible for 63% of Ocular Injuries (Research Gate)

 Ocular injuries involve the eyes.
 Consistent data points to pit bulls leading the numbers in deaths and ocular injuries.
 It only makes sense that children involved in dogs were 4.2 times more likely to suffer from ocular injury, and pittys have a 25% share.
 Injuries include orbital fractures and ruptured globes.